Gary K. Clabaugh

 undefined.
 Consider the late unlamented “No Child Left Behind Act” of 2001.

 What exactly did “left behind” mean?
-That was conveniently obscure.
-Though by implication it meant any child,
+That remained conveniently obscure.
+It came to mean that any child,

 including special education students and non-English speakers, who failed to pass

-Who established such a mindless definition?
-It was an unholy amalgam of
+Who established such mindlessness?
+An unholy amalgam of

 crafty politicians, federal and state bureaucrats and professional test makers.